hybridgroup/cylon/README.markdown

 ## Fluent Syntax

-For those more familiar with jQuery, D3, or other fluent-style JavaScript libraries, Cylon.JS also supports a fluent syntax:
+For those more familiar with jQuery, D3, or other fluent-style JavaScript libraries, Cylon.JS also supports a chainable syntax:

 ```javascript